The engines of the gület slowed to a steady purr as we pulled into the natural sweeping harbour.

 Phaselis was the eastern point of Lycia and was incorporated into the Lycian League between 190-160 BC under the rule of the Romans.

-Phaselis Beach
+Phaselis Beach Life

-Whether it was because we were coming to the end of the season or because of the remoteness of Phaselis, hidden in thick forest as it is, there was just a smattering of people both around the ruins and on the beach.
+Whether it was because we were coming to the end of the season or because of the remoteness of Phaselis, hidden in thick forest as it is, there was just a smattering of people; both around the ruins and on the beach.

 The ancient South harbour once used by the Greeks, Romans, Lycians and pirates is now a quiet bay for sunbathers and swimmers.